cvmfs/doc-cvmfs/cpt-quickstart.rst

 Overview
 --------
-The CernVM-FS repositories are located under /cvmfs.
+The CernVM-FS repositories are located under ``/cvmfs``.
 Each repository is identified by a *fully qualified repository name*.
-On Linux, mounting and un-mounting of the CernVM-FS is usually controlled by autofs and automount.
+On Linux, mounting and unmounting of the CernVM-FS is usually controlled by ``autofs`` and automount.
-That means that starting from the base directory /cvmfs different repositories are mounted automatically just by accessing them.
+That means that starting from the base directory ``/cvmfs`` different repositories are mounted automatically just by accessing them.
 A repository will be automatically unmounted after some automount-defined idle time.
-On macOS, mounting and un-mounting of the CernVM-FS is done by the user with ``sudo mount -t cvmfs /cvmfs/...`` commands.
+On macOS, mounting and unmounting of the CernVM-FS is done by the user with ``sudo mount -t cvmfs /cvmfs/...`` commands.

 Getting the Software
 --------------------
 The CernVM-FS source code and binary packages are available from the `CernVM website <https://cernvm.cern.ch/portal/filesystem/downloads>`_.
-However it is recommended to use the available package repositories that are also provided for the supported operating systems.
+However, it is recommended to use the available package repositories that are also provided for the supported operating systems.

 Scientific Linux/CentOS
 ~~~~~~~~~~~~~~~~~~~~~~~